 eZonomics is funded by ING and produced in ING’s global research department.
 Our aims are strongly influenced by ING’s mission statement: “to set the standard in helping our customers manage their financial future”.

 The name eZonomics comes from combining the words “easy” and “economics”.
 We try to make economic information more accessible to non specialists and show how it can influence how we live now and in the future.

 Our global ING network has several projects similar in nature to eZonomics.
-They include projects in the Netherlands, Italy, Austria, Poland, Germany and France – each are run independently in those countries.
+They include projects in Austria, France, Germany, Italy, the Netherlands, Poland and Spain – each are run independently in those countries.

 eZonomics takes inspiration from many researchers, bloggers and writers.
 Among those are (in no particular order):